jnoynaert/PressureDrop.jl/README.md

 Currently calculates outlet-referenced models for producing wells using non-coupled temperature gradients.

-Note that all calculations and inputs are currently in U.S. field units.
+Note that all inputs and calculations are in U.S. field units.

 # Installation